ionic-team/ionic-docs/src/pages/appflow/destinations/apple.md

 (Not part of the destination, but to build a binary that you can upload to the Apple App Store you will need a production Security Profile configured in App Flow, details [here](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials))

+- **A name for instance of the Apple App Store destination**
+    - Something that users will refer to this configuration as
 - **Your Apple ID**
     - Does not need to be the owner account, but does need to be an account that can upload binaries and update the app
 - **An App-specific password for your Apple ID**